 In the quest for better energy efficiency, the applications themselves are often overlooked.
-Our industry likes to pretend that all technologies are equivalent and has forgotten that the choice of programming languages, frameworks and architecture have a major impact on energy consumption.
+Our industry likes to claim that all technologies are equivalent.
+We have forgotten that the choices of programming languages, frameworks and architecture have a major impact on energy consumption.

 Today we are all aware of the environmental impact of the objects, tools, devices we use.
-We all know that when we use our car, this usage will have a “carbon” impact.
+We all know that when we use our car, this usage will have a "carbon" impact.
 A whole industry is working to reduce the energy impact of the appliances we use.
-Our environmental awareness is leading us to moderate our use, by using appliances that consume less energy, or depend on a mix with more renewable energies.
+Our environmental awareness leads us to moderate our use, using devices that consume less energy, or depend on a mix with more renewable energies.
 Finally, we even consider alternatives, such as replacing the car with a public transit, or cycling.

 Taking into account the carbon footprint of our actions is more evident in the transport field.
-In the IT sector, we are only at the beginning, but our massive use of computing power and data turned the Internet into a major energy drain.
+In IT, we are only at the beginning, but our massive use of computing power and data turned the Internet into a major source of energy consumption.

-In 2017, Greenpeace considered Internet electric consumption to represent 7% of the world’s electricity consumption.
-The report is based on 2016 data.
+In 2017, Greenpeace considered Internet electricity consumption to represent 7% of the world's electricity consumption.
+The report is based on data from 2016.
 It is very likely that we are well beyond that point today.
 The growth in data traffic exceeds the advances in energy efficiency of network equipment.
-The “Low Tech Magazine” explains the problem very well: About Low Tech Magazine.
+The "Low Tech Magazine" explains that situation very well: About Low Tech Magazine.